eksctl-io/eksctl/README.md

 [![Circle CI](https://circleci.com/gh/weaveworks/eksctl/tree/master.svg?style=shield)](https://circleci.com/gh/weaveworks/eksctl/tree/master)

 Amazon EKS is the new managed Kubernetes service for EC2.<br>
 What is `eksctl`?
 It's a simple CLI tool for creating EKS clusters, for most common use-cases.
-It's written in Go, and based on official CloudFormation templates.<br>
+It's written in Go, and based on the official CloudFormation templates.<br>
 You can create a cluster in minutes with just one command – **`eksctl create cluster`**!

 It's inspired by `kubectl`.
 It provides an easy way to create and manage clusters, and aims to implement a [Cluster API](https://github.com/kubernetes-sigs/cluster-api) controller for EKS also (`eksctld`).